afotey/CSV-Charts/Shortcake-shortcode-UI.md

 M Chart has implemented a Shortcake shortcode UI.

-[Shortcake](https://wordpress.org/plugins/shortcode-ui/) provides a method for creating interfaces that allow authors to embed and use shortcodes from the edit panel of a post without writing the shortcakes themselves.
+[Shortcake](https://wordpress.org/plugins/shortcode-ui/) provides a method for creating interfaces that allow authors to embed and use shortcodes from the edit panel of a post without writing the shortcodes themselves.
 It also quite nicely renders those shortcodes inside the edit panel of the post when in the **Visual** tab of the post content field.

 Here's how to use it: